 At the highest level each Information Package can be divided into data and metadata.
 In order to minimise the effort needed for the identification and validation of both, and to simplify long-term preservation actions it is reasonable to clearly separate data and metadata.
 This allows, for example, ingest tools to streamline and separate metadata identification and validation tasks, and file format identification and normalisation.
+Throughout long-term preservation such a separation allows also

+The most crucial (MUST) aspect of such separation is that it is achieved on the logical level of the Information Package.

+Requirement 3.2: A Common Specification Information Package SHOULD be built in such a way that its data and metadata can be physically separated from one another.

-Throughout long-term preservation such a separation allows also to update respective data or metadata portions of an Information Package without endangering the integrity of the whole package.
+In addition to the logical separation of components it is beneficial to have data and metadata physically separated (i.e. formatted as individual computer files or clearly separated bitstreams).
+This allows digital preservation tools and systems to update respective data or metadata portions of an Information Package without endangering the integrity of the whole package.

-Requirement 3.2: The structure of the Information Package SHOULD allow for the separation of different types of metadata
+Requirement 3.3: The structure of the Information Package SHOULD allow for the separation of different types of metadata

 In addition to the previous requirement it is recommended to explicitly divide metadata into more specific components.
 While the definitions of metadata types vary a lot between implementations it is our recommendation to divide metadata logically and physically at least into descriptive and preservation metadata.